noti0na1/LambdaCalculus-java/README.md

 # LambdaCalculus-java

-A library implementing lambda calculus in Java.
+A library implementing lambda calculus in Java

 ## Information

-Lambda calculus (also written as λ-calculus) is a formal system in mathematical logic for expressing computation based on function abstraction and application using variable binding and substitution.
+Lambda calculus (also written as λ-calculus) is a formal system in mathematical logic for expressing computation based on function abstraction and application using variable binding and substitution (wikipedia).

 * What is Lambda Calculus: https://en.wikipedia.org/wiki/Lambda_calculus